Delivery Options: ONLINE, IN CLASSCourse Schedule / Fees

 A degree or diploma is not required to enrol in this program.
 However, a degree (with any major) recognized in Canada is required for TESL Canada professional certification.Apply for Certificate Admission

 Prior learning from other post-secondary institutions

 Advanced standing may be granted for equivalent, graded courses completed at other post-secondary institutions.
 Credit may be granted up to a maximum of 80 hours towards this certificate.

 If you have completed requirements for another University of Calgary Continuing Education certificate, you may be able to transfer some credits between programs.
 For details, please review the Transferability section in the certificate programs that you have completed.
 To transfer credits, please contact a student advisor.

 The combined total of Transferability and Advanced Standing credits cannot exceed 120 hours for this certificate.

 Receive a discount of 5% per course by registering at the same time for three or more courses.
-Register online or by calling 403-220-2866.
+During checkout, be sure to select the 'Apply a discount' option next to each eligible course.
+Choose '5% Bundle Discount' from the menu.
 Some restrictions may apply (i.e. all courses must take place within the current academic year).

 Note: BMC 352 Learning Online is not eligible for the discount.

 The Teaching Second Language Certificates specializing in English as a Second Language, Levels 1 and 2, can be applied toward TESL Canada Professional Certificate Standards 1 and 2, providing students have passed the ESL teaching practicum.
 It is important to note that TESL Canada certification requires candidates have a university degree with any major recognized in Canada.
 Please check the TESL Canada website for accreditation applications.

 It is the student's responsibility to ensure all requirements for graduation are fulfilled and to apply to graduate.